-Between 1787 and 1799, France passed through a period that would change the future of the country completely, an events that became known as the French Revolution.
+Between 1787 and 1799, France passed through a period that would change the future of the country completely, an events that became known as the French Revolution, which the main stage was Paris.
 The dissatisfaction of the population fed by Enlightenment ideas, gave room to an uprising that redesigned the country’s political scenario, overthrowing a centuries-old absolute monarchy.

 The French Revolution was marked by a bloody period called Reign of Terror, where an estimative of 18,000 to 40,000 people were killed by means of the guillotine, by the hands of the revolutionary army, including the royal family and even important figures in the revolution like Georges Danton.

-Despite the fact that the French Revolution took place more than 200 years ago, many buildings are still present nowadays to silently tell us the stories of this bloody yet important period of France.
+Despite the fact that it took place more than 200 years ago, many French Revolution buildings are still present nowadays to silently tell us the stories of this bloody yet important period of France, and most of them can be visited in Paris, if you have some time in the city.

 Built in 1633, it used to be the official residence of the royal family until the Palace of Versailles was built.
 On the eve of the revolution, its gardens served as the stage for Camille Desmoulins, a journalist and politician of the time, he climbed on a table to the Cafe du Foy and called the people to arms.
 Two days later the Bastille was stormed.